Welcome to the Circular Sock Knitting Machine Society!

 About Us

 The Circular Sock Knitting Machine Society (CSKMS) is an international organization devoted to encouraging the preservation, restoration, and use of circular sock knitting machines (CSMs).
-As of November 2020, CSKMS has over 700 members from the USA, UK, South Africa, Japan, Australia, Switzerland, Canada, and New Zealand!
+CSKMS membership is around 700 people from about 12 countries!

 CSKMS activities seek to aid in the education of members and the public about the history and use of CSMs through shared teaching experiences and demonstrations at various fiber arts shows and festivals, through publications such as our newsletter, and at crank-ins planned by the members.